-Before your operation it will be necessary to have blood tests, a chest X-ray and/or an EKG performed to evaluate your general condition before undergoing anesthesia.
+Before your operation, it may be necessary to have blood tests, a chest x-ray and/or an EKG performed to evaluate your general condition before undergoing anesthesia.
 If needed, all of these tests will be scheduled for you and will be done during pre-testing when you meet with the anesthesia staff.
 Sometimes a pulmonary evaluation is required.
 Most adults will need to have a medical evaluation by their internist prior to surgery.

 - 1. Exercise: The stronger and more fit you are prior to having surgery, the better you will do postoperatively.
 Suggested activities are walking, swimming and deep breathing exercises.
-Cardio and/or aerobic exercises are also helpful if approved by your medical doctor.
-This is very important and will really be advantageous in your recovery after surgery.
-You may want to work with a physical therapist or personal trainer to optimize your condition pre-operatively. - 2.
-Dental Work: Make arrangements to have your teeth cleaned prior to surgery as you will not be able to have dental work or cleanings for six months post-operatively. - 3.
-Home Preparation: During the time prior to your admission, you can also be getting your home "ready."
+Cardio and/ or aerobic exercises are also helpful if approved by your medical doctor.
+This is very important and will be advantageous in your recovery after surgery.
+You may want to work with a physical therapist or personal trainer to optimize your condition preoperatively. - 2.
+Dental Work: Make arrangements to have your teeth cleaned prior to surgery as you will not be able to have dental work or cleanings for six months post-operatively.

+- 3. Home Preparation: During the time prior to your admission, you can also be getting your home "ready."
 Remember, no BLTs (bending, lifting, twisting or stooping/squatting) are permitted during your recovery period.
 It is advisable to place frequently used objects at an easily obtainable height.
-For example, have dishes most often used in upper cabinets.
-Additional things to consider: - You cannot sleep on a mattress on the floor or on a free float waterbed. - Arrange your kitchen for convenience (frequently used items placed in easy to reach places.)
-Consider your precautions. - Plan an "indoor track" cleared of obstacles.
-Remove throw rugs.
-Plan to walk your "track" six times a day for at least five minutes per walk. - Have a chair with armrests and a firm seat available (not too low). - Install adjustable height hand held shower head (optional). - Apply non-skid stickers/mat to bathtub/shower. - Be careful with pets (dogs, cats) as you won't want to trip over them leading to a possible fall. - Make arrangements prior to admission for someone to help with house cleaning, laundry and groceries. - Arrange for someone to pick you up from the hospital in a reasonable vehicle. - Arrange for someone to stay with you for two to six weeks after you go home from the hospital.
+For example, have dishes most often used in lower cabinets.
+Additional things to consider: - You cannot sleep on a mattress on the floor or on a free float waterbed. - Arrange your kitchen for convenience (frequently used items placed in easy to reach places consider your precautions). - Remove throw rugs. - Have a chair with armrests and a firm seat available (not too low). - Install adjustable height hand held shower head (optional). - Apply non-skid stickers/mat to bathtub/shower. - Be careful with pets (dogs, cats) as you won't want to trip over them leading to a possible fall. - Make arrangements prior to admission for someone to help with house cleaning, laundry and groceries. - Arrange for someone to pick you up from the hospital in a reasonable vehicle. - Arrange for someone to stay with you after you go home from the hospital until you are comfortable getting around.
 Length of time depends on the magnitude of surgery and your recovery.
-It's better to have too much help than not enough.
-If after the first couple of weeks you feel okay to be on your own with someone "on call," it's easier to cancel planned help than to scramble at that point to find someone to stay with you. - Arrange for someone to assist you with light to heavy household chores (cleaning, laundry, etc.). - Arrange for someone to do the grocery shopping. - Arrange for transportation for several weeks (you will not be able to drive for approximately six weeks or more until you are off the heavier narcotics). - 4.
+It's better to have too much help than not enough. - Arrange for someone to assist you with light to heavy household chores (cleaning, laundry, etc.). - Arrange for someone to do the grocery shopping. - Arrange for transportation for several weeks (you will not be able to drive until you are off narcotics). - 4.
 Packing: Please leave all valuables at home.
 You will need to bring any personal toiletry items you feel you will need during your hospital stay (toothbrush, toothpaste, a comb, brush, deodorant, lotions, etc.).
 You may bring rubber-soled slippers and a robe for out-of-bed activities.
 Loose-fitting clothing with elastic waistbands are recommended after discharge as they are easier to put on and take off and you may have some post-operative swelling.
 Do not bring your home medications to take in the hospital as they will be provided by the hospital pharmacy.
 This includes narcotics.
 It is a good idea to bring a list of your medications and the dosages so they can be correctly ordered for you. - 5.
 Day Before Surgery: Light meals are recommended the day prior to surgery.
 Nothing to eat or drink after midnight the night before your surgery.
-You can brush your teeth, just do not swallow any water.
+You can brush your teeth, just do not swallow any water

-Medications to Stop Prior to Surgery
+Medications to Stop Before Surgery